 - 1 T. slippery elm powder (Ulmus rubra) *endangered so use conscientiously; Siberian elm (Ulmus pumila) bark is more abundant and can be powered

 - 1/2 T. powdered sage leaves powdered (Salvia officinalis) I like spearmint taste in mine * options below

 - 1 1/2 tablespoons of warm easy to pour honey (maple syrup can be substituted as well; avoid honey for children under age 2)

 - additional cinnamon and/or ginger or rose powders to roll finished lozenges in to coat

 Mix the powdered herbs together in a small bowl.

-We want this honey to be warm/room temp enough to have a syrup consistency, but never hot.
+We want the honey to be warm/room temp enough to have a syrup consistency, easier for mixing.

 Add the honey slowly to the powdered herbs.
 I like to add a little honey, stir and then reevaluate for the consistency.
 The end result should be a soft doughy mixture that is not too sticky.
 You can adjust the honey and powder as necessary.
-I liken this part to how my grandma made pie crust, blending until it looks “just right.”
-I cook this way and unfortunately, it annoys people wanting by the book recipe exact measurements.
+I liken this part to making pie crust, scone dough etc blending until it looks “right” consistency.
+I cook this way and unfortunately, it makes it difficult for people wanting book recipe exact measurements.

 Once you have mixed the herbs and honey together you can roll them into balls (roughly the size of your pinky fingernail) but you can always make them larger, round or flat or rectangular as you prefer.
 Roll them and place them out on wax paper.